Erb's Palsy Compensation Claims

 Erb's Palsy can happen in a number of ways.
 But in all cases, it is very likely to occur as a result of medical negligence during labour.

 The general cause is trauma to the child's neck, which leads to lasting nerve damage in one or both arms.
-In many cases, the head is delivered successfully, but the delivery team then encounter difficulty when trying to free the child's shoulders.
+In many cases, the head is delivered successfully, but the delivery team then encounters difficulty when trying to free the child's shoulders (shoulder dystocia).

 Some of the ways this can happen include: